DuskieWhy/NightmareVision/README.md

 > haxelib run hxpkg install

 ### Quick Note
-- Haxe 4.3.6 or newer is recommended
+- Haxe 4.3.6 or newer is expected
 - This engine ENFORCES the use of local libraries with hxpkg/hmm to prevent issues in relation to `hxvlc`
 - The recommended library versions are listed within the .hxpkg file.